brettshepherd/blocks/README.md

 ## Install

-Using NPM, install Blocks.ts and add it to your `package.json` dependencies.
+Using NPM, install blocks.ts and add it to your `package.json` dependencies.

 ```
 $ npm install blocks.ts --save